filipeprata111/w3resources_exercices_C/README.md

 # w3resources_exercices_C
-A repo dedicated to contain all my resolved exercices of the w3resources.com materials (am still haven't give up about c) Everyday i will do althleast 5/6 exercices, starting from the easiest to the hardest
+#well am going to resolve all of the w3resource exercices about the c programming language or athleast try to do the vast majority of it.